 When one of the partners becomes insolvent

 If a partner is declared insolvent, he is no more a partner in the firm from the date he is declared insolvent by the court.
-Under the common law, the firm is automatically dissolved when one of the partners is declared as insolvent by the Court.
+Under the common law, the firm is automatically dissolved when one of the partners is declared insolvent by the Court.
 However, the partnership need not be dissolved if it is expressly mentioned in the partnership deed that the remaining partners can continue the firm’s business when such an incident takes place.
-The reconstituted firm is not liable for any act of insolvent former partner of the firm after the date of the court declaring him as insolvent.
+The reconstituted firm is not liable for any act of the insolvent former partner of the firm after the date of the court declaring him as insolvent.

 Expulsion of Partner:

 The expulsion of a partner is normally not allowed by the law.
-However, if such clause is included in the partnership deed (agreement), a partner may be expelled from a firm by the majority of the partners, in good faith, exercise their power as conferred to them by the agreement.
+However, if such a clause is included in the partnership deed (agreement), a partner may be expelled from a firm by the majority of the partners, in good faith, exercising their power as conferred to them by the agreement.
 Here good faith means the parties to an agreement shall exercise their powers reasonably and not arbitrarily or for some irrelevant purpose.
-Certain conduct may lack good faith if one party acts dishonestly, or fails to have regard to the legitimate interests of the other party.
+Certain conduct may lack good faith if one party acts dishonestly, or fails to have regard for the legitimate interests of the other party.

 As per section 33 of the partnership act, the expelled partner will be treated in the same way when a partner retires from the partnership.

 A partner may retire from the partnership with the consent of all other partners.
 He may also retire in accordance with an express agreement by the partners or by giving notice to other partners of his intention to retire.
 The retired partner is however liable for all the acts of the firm dealing with third parties before his retirement.